mulias/mulias.github.io/content/drafts/possum-overview.md

 String literals are parsers which match the exact text of the string and return the string value on success.

 Here's our first interactive example!
-Typically Possum is ran from the command line, but in browser the `Input` field is the text we're going to parse, while the `Parser` field is the Possum program.
+Typically Possum is run from the command line, but in the browser the `Input` field is the text we're going to parse, while the `Parser` field is the Possum program.
 Try running the program once to see it succeed, and then change either the input or parser to experiment with the string matching behavior.

 {% possum_example_small(input="Hello World!") %}
 "Hello World!"